 - Criminal Doppelgänger: "The Remarkable Case of Mr. Bruhl"

-- Cut His Heart Out with a Spoon: What the Big Bad in The Wonderful O threatens Littlejohn's parrot with: "I'll squck its thrug till all it can whubble is geep!"
+- Cut His Heart Out with a Spoon: What the Big Bad in The Wonderful O threatens Littlejohn's parrot with: "I'll squck its thrug till all it can whupple is geep!"
+He later carries out the threat:"Geep," whuppled the parrot.

 - Engagement Challenge: In The White Deer.